top of page

 Caroline Raak, M.A.

-Clinical Training: The Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic, Fisher Landau Center for the Treatment of Learning Disabilities Adult Literacy Program
+Clinical Training: The Max and Celia Parnes Family Psychological and Psychoeducational Services Clinic, Fisher Landau Center for the Treatment of Learning Disabilities Adult Literacy Program, The Children's Hospital and Montefiore/Division on Pediatric Endocrinology and Diabetes - Pediatric Psychology Program; NYU Child Study Center - Neuropsychology and Learning Service; Nassau University Medical Center.

 Research Interests: social determinants of health, ACEs, family dynamics, childhood chronic illness, chronic illness management